 We just talked with Fredericton film grad, Darcy Worth, about a new film he’s working on, “Life As We Know It.”
 Darcy partnered with screenwriter Donald Arsenault (also his business partner) for the film, along with the film’s co-producer, Jamie Bergen, one of our Graphic & Digital Media Design grads.

 Today is an exciting day for the bunch – they’re currently raising funds on IndieGoGo (a creative funding platform), and they’re hosting a Facebook event today to garner enough “Likes” to get featured on the site.
-You can help them right now by visiting the “Like” event on Facebook and following the link!

 Learn more about the project below, as Darcy takes us through the film, production company, and the quest for independent funding!